CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_user.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `email`:(string) Email of the user.
 Remote users are added to Intersight using the email configured in the IdP.
+* `external_identifier`:(string) External identifier for the user, used for integration with external identity systems.
 * `first_name`:(string) First name of the user.
 For remote users, this field is populated from the IdP attributes received after authentication.
 * `idp`:(HashMap) - A reference to a iamIdp resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: